 Also Read: Why Does My PC Randomly Turn Off?

-Overclocking is the processes of boosting your CPUs performance.
+Overclocking is the process of boosting your CPU’s performance.
 It involves increasing the clock speeds and the overall voltage of the CPU.

 Also Read: Does My Motherboard Support Overclocking?